Willie169/Android-Non-Root/README.md

 - Go to [https://www.dnsleaktest.com/results.html](https://www.dnsleaktest.com/results.html) or other DNS leak testing websites to check if there is a DNS leak.
 You will see the DNS servers you set in **DNSCrypt Settings** in **InviZible Pro** instead of your ISP's servers if there's no DNS leak.
 ### Use Invizible Pro without TrackerControl
 - Change to **VPN mode** by tap the 3-point button in the upper right corner.
-## MacroDroid (NOT OPEN SOURCE)
-- **MacroDroid** is NOT OPEN SOURCE.
-Use at your own risk.
-- **MacroDroid** is available on Google Play Store: [https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid).
-- Haven't been written.
-## PipePipe
-- Haven't been written.
 ## Tor Browser
 - Haven't been written.
 ## License